 about being a Republican, instead, he framed this all as being about

 independence."
 Finally, on Thursday, O'Donnell cast Brown's win as him

 merely "riding a populist, anti-Washington wave."
 Somehow the fact that

 Democrats are in charge in Washington had escaped O'Donnell's

 The following O'Donnell report of Brown's arrival in Washington was aired on the January 21 Today show:

 MEREDITH VIEIRA: Massachusetts Senator-Elect Scott Brown heads to Washington today, where they are still buzzing over his election on Tuesday and what it means for President Obama's top priority, health care reform.
 NBC's Kelly O'Donnell is there.
-Good morning to you, Kelly.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+Good morning to you, Kelly.

 [On screen headline: "Health Care Hijinx, Will Senate Wait For Brown To Vote On Reform?"]

 KELLY O'DONNELL: Good morning, Meredith.
 He's not officially starting work here today.
 He's making courtesy calls.
 And he'll be seeing all the members of the Massachusetts congressional delegation, they're Democrats.
 And on the Republican side, he'll be meeting with a new mentor who helped fundraise for him, that's John McCain, just as everyone's trying to figure out the fallout over the new guy.
 With his burst-on-the-scene entrance to national politics-